 The dress holds stories of London’s weaving and textile industry, colonial migration, pastoralism at Springfield sheep station near Goulburn and Sydney’s social life.

-Part of the Springfield–Faithfull Family collection, the dress was donated to the Museum in 2005 by Jim and Pamela Maple-Brown and the late Diana Boyd, through the Australian Government’s Cultural Gifts Program.
+Part of the Springfield–Faithfull Family collection, the dress was donated to the Museum in 2005 by Pamela Maple-Brown and the late Jim Maple-Brown, and the late Diana Boyd, through the Australian Government’s Cultural Gifts Program.

 Thanks to the generous support of donors, curator Cheryl Crilly and conservator Michelle Newton-Edwards can continue researching and conserving this gown so that it’s full history can be shared with the nation.

 We would like to thank and acknowledge our donors to the 2019 Annual Appeal, including those who would like to remain anonymous.